Benefits of White Fillings

 Advanced ceramic materials similar to that used in all-porcelain dental crowns can also create dental fillings.
 These give superior performance in terms of both appearance and durability.
 They are called inlays when they fit into the bowl of the tooth crown and onlays when they extend up to and over the bowl of the tooth.

-To learn how you can benefit from white fillings in Orange County, please call (949) 551-5902 for an appointment at Rice Dentistry in Irvine today.
+To learn how you can benefit from white fillings in Irvine, please call (949) 551-5902 for an appointment at Rice Dentistry today.